 |House Style||Units Sold||Average Price|

-The following table, based on data taken from CREA’s National MLS® Report for June 2016 (the latest information available), demonstrates how homes in LSTAR’s jurisdiction continue to maintain their affordability compared to other major Ontario and Canadian centers.
+The following table is based on data taken from the Canadian Real Estate Association’s (CREA) National MLS® Report for November 2016 (the latest statistics available).
+It provides a snapshot of how average home prices in London and St. Thomas compare to other major Ontario and Canadian centres.

 |City||Average Sale Price|